slimessid/research/_pages/about.md

 Slim Essid is Full Professor of Télécom Paris and the coordinator of the [Audio Data Analysis and Signal Processing (ADASP)](https://adasp.telecom-paris.fr) group.
 He received the state engineering degree from the École Nationale d’Ingénieurs de Tunis in 2001; the M.Sc.
 (D.E.A.) degree in digital communication systems from the École Nationale Supérieure des Télécommunications, Paris, France, in 2002; the Ph.D. degree from the Université Pierre et Marie Curie ([UPMC](http://www.upmc.fr/en/)), in 2005; and the habilitation (HDR) degree from UPMC in 2015.

-Over the past 15 years, he has been involved in various French and European research projects, securing more than 4.5M€ in total funding as PI.
+Over the past 15 years, he has been involved in various French and European research projects.
 He has collaborated with 14 post-docs and has graduated 15 PhD students; he is currently co-advising 10 others.
 He has published over 150 peer-reviewed conference and journal papers with more than 100 distinct co-authors.
 On a regular basis he serves as a reviewer for various machine learning, signal processing, audio and multimedia conferences and journals, for instance various IEEE transactions, and as an expert for research funding agencies.